discourse/wp-discourse/docs/COMPOSER.md

 #### Step 4.
 Build for production

+> Production builds and deployment are now handled in the deploy.yml github workflow.
+The following section is here for descriptive purposes only.

 When building for production, use composer as you normally would when preparing a production build of a Wordpress plugin, i.e. by installing optimized non-development packages

 ```